sveinbjornt/ensk.is/README.md

 ## Dictionary License

-This dictionary is in the public domain within the United States and all other countries where permitted.
+This dictionary is in the public domain within all countries where permitted.

 The authors waive copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.